SzymonOzog/InformationTheory/README.md

-Manim visualisations made for an Introduction to Information Theory.
+Manim visualisations made for an introduction to Information Theory.

 Watch at: